glucas/nrun/README.md

 - quiet for fast failures (fat-finger mistakes)
 - reliable for long jobs
 - persistent via macOS Notification Center
-- optionally escalated to your phone (Pushover)
+- smart: escalate to your phone when you're away

-It is intentionally **opinionated**, but configurable.
+`nrun` is intentionally **opinionated**, but configurable.
 See [Notification Behavior](#notification-behavior-defaults) for details on when and how notifications are sent.

 > [!IMPORTANT]
-> macOS-only!
-> This tool relies on macOS Shortcuts and Notification Center.
+> macOS-only: This tool relies on macOS Shortcuts and Notification Center.

 ---